astorfi/TensorFlow-World/README.rst

 Motivation
 ============

-There are different motivations for this repository.
-Some are TensorFlow-related which is one of the bests up to the moment that this document is being written!
-The question is why this repository has been created among all other available tutorials on the web?
+There are different motivations for this open source project.
+TensorFlow is one of the best deep learning frameworks up to the moment that this document is being written!
+The question is why this repository has been created among all other available tutorials on TensorFlow on the web?

 ~~~~~~~~~~~~~~~~~~~~~
 Why using TensorFlow?